DenverCoder1/github-readme-youtube-cards/CONTRIBUTING.md

 ```

 ## Contributing translations

-You could contribute to github-readme-youtube-cards by adding translations in the `api/locale` folder.
+You can contribute to GitHub Readme YouTube Cards by adding translations in the `api/locale` folder.

-To add translations for an new language:
+To add translations for a new language:

-- Copy the contents of `api/locale/en.yml` file to `api/locale/api/<IDENTIFIER>.yml`, where IDENTIFIER is shorthand for the language you are adding translations for.
+- Copy the contents of `api/locale/en.yml` file to `api/locale/<IDENTIFIER>.yml`, where IDENTIFIER is shorthand for the language you are adding translations for.
 - Change the top most yaml key `en:` to `<IDENTIFIER>:`.
 - Add translations for the strings provided below in the file.
 Only alter the text enclosed in quotes.
-- To test, run the project locally and add `&lang=IDENTIFIER` to a card URL to test if transaltion works as expected.
+- To test, run the project locally and add `&lang=IDENTIFIER` to a card URL to test if translation works as expected.